NEW! Beginbaby Pre+Pro with HMO. SHOP NOW. Save 15% + FREE shipping ALL subscriptions.

 While the sorbitol in prune juice does have laxative properties, it’s important to note it might not work for everyone.
 Prune juice is generally recommended for kids ages 1 and up.
 The recommended prune juice serving size for kids ages 1 and up is up to 4 ounces per day.
 For little ones less than 12 months of age, it’s best to check in with your pediatrician first to see if it’s the right option to include for constipation support.

-Begin Health Expert Tip: When reviewing prune juice options at the grocery stores, opt for “no sugar added options” to keep added sugar intake low.
+When reviewing prune juice options at the store, look for “no sugar added” options to keep added sugar intake low.

 Pears